conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

 For this package, ``bld.bat`` and ``build.sh`` need no changes.
-You need to edit the ``meta.yaml`` file to add the dependency on NumPy and add an optional test for the built package by importing It.
-For more information about what can be specified in meta.yaml, see :ref:`define-metadata<meta-yaml>`.
+You need to edit the ``meta.yaml`` file to add the dependency on NumPy and add an optional test for the built package by importing it.
+For more information about what can be specified in meta.yaml, see :doc:`../../resources/define-metadata`.

 #.
 In the requirements section of the ``meta.yaml`` file, add a
    line that adds NumPy as a requirement to build the package.